forestdb/forestdb.org/models/2025-problang-comparison-class.md

 Let's break down exactly what the comparison class argument is.
 In the model, it is defined as an object that is passed into the L₀ from the L₁, through the S₁.

-We have prior knowledge about the distribution of heights that various classes have (i.e. gymnasts are usually shorter than basketball players, and the probability distributions of their heights reflects that knowledge).
+We have prior knowledge about the distribution of heights that various classes have (i.e. gymnasts are usually shorter than basketball players, and the probability distributions of their heights reflect that knowledge).
 The reason behind including this **comparisonClass** object is to code in the idea that a listener may be uncertain about whether a statement like "John is tall" means that John is tall *compared to all people* or *compared to basketball players*.

 This object is defined as follows: